ukmars/ukmarsbot-examples/README.md

 Unpack that file to a folder of your choosing.
 You should then be able to use the Arduino IDE to directly open each sketch and run it.

+Don't just copy the individual files or their contents out into the Arduino IDE.
+Examples may contain additional files that need to be present in the same folder as the sketch in order for them to work.